DIDYTONG/Writeup-THCON-2024---Keepas-si-safe/README.md

 ## 3. Thunderbird investigation

-After a little research into Thunderbird's invesagtion, two main things come to mind:
+After a little research into Thunderbird's investigation, two main things come to mind:
 -  Finding SQLite databases of Thunderbird**
 - Finding data in mails